28 Secrets Cruise Lines Won’t Tell You

 Wealthy passengers get perks

 On Norwegian, luxury travelers can stay in a hidden, keycard-protected area called The Haven that includes a concierge, 24-hour butler service and a pool and restaurant away from the crowds.
 On other lines, affluent guests get special seats at shows, personalized shore excursions, and a promise that they will never have to wait in line for anything.
-And just imagine what the perks are like on this luxury cruise line.

 Some ports of call have extremely high crime rates